Master of Arts in Theology and Ministry (M.A.)

 • Pay by check or money order made payable to Boston College, via regular mail.
 Please include your check with a copy of your application form submission confirmation page and include your name and intended degree program.

 Please note: The application fee cannot be refunded for any reason.
 If you qualify for a fee waiver, you should not pay the fee when you submit the application form.
-Fee waivers are granted to the following applicants: Jesuits, veterans, applicants currently completing a year of service or who are Pell Grant-eligible, and current STM students.
+Fee waivers are granted to the following applicants: Jesuits, veterans, applicants currently completing a year of service or who are Pell Grant-eligible, and current CSTM students.
 Email the admissions office at stmadm@bc.edu to request a waiver.

 Standardized Tests